 Niedt does not offer graded courses or curriculum.
 His site is perhaps best known for its Tips of the Month series of technical solutions.
 Each Tip is not a short paragraph.
 Instead, a Tip discussion generally runs deep down the page, often with 5 or more videos to elaborate on various aspects of the ‘tip’.
 No topic is treated casually, everything is in depth.

 Most of these Tips of the Month are free to the casual visitor of the site.
 But if you want access to all the Tips, you pay a small access fee ($3 per month).
 This is very worthwhile and highly recommended because some of the tips he discusses you will not even find anywhere else on the internet.
 And the price of entry is paltry.

 No wonder the site blurb claims this: The Best Classical Guitar Instruction and Classical Guitar Lessons on the Internet.

 Like Allen Mathews of classicalguitarshed.com, Niedt offers single-piece guidance videos for a price.
 His PLAY IT LIKE A PRO series of classical guitar lessons aim to teach you to play pieces at a professional level.
 Most of the pieces listed here are of intermediate level and above, like:

 - Recuerdos de la Alhambra by F.Tarrega

-You can also, if you wish, sign up for online live video lessons with the master.
+You can also, if you wish, sign up for one-on-one online live video lessons with the master.
 I have done so and I can vouch for the quality of the teaching.
 His attention to detail is exemplary and his tips are inventive while being totally practical.
 These classical guitar lessons are for everyone, “from the weekend hacker to the advanced player.”

 You will have the privilege of learning from a teacher with over 50 years of experience.
 And he takes on rank beginners too.